cyb3rmik3/Defender-AMA-coverage/README.md

 ## Use Cases

 *   Validate AMA deployment across Defender-managed endpoints
-*   Ensure SecurityEvent logs are flowing into Sentinel
+*   Ensure SecurityEvent or Syslog logs are flowing into Sentinel
 *   Identify gaps in telemetry for compliance and security posture
 *   Correlate AMA coverage with DCR assignments for troubleshooting